 Enhancing Integrated Care

-Enhancing Integrated Care helps primary and community care organizations strengthen integrated team-based care models, including virtual care, making access easier and helping to ease pressure on emergency departments.
+Enhancing Integrated Care helps primary and community care delivery organizations strengthen integrated team-based care models, including virtual care, making access easier and easing pressure on emergency departments.

 Around one in five emergency department visits happen because of limited access to primary care.
-Enhancing Integrated Care will bring 100 teams together to share knowledge and implement integrated care approaches that help bolster social and healthcare systems, addressing hospital overcrowding.
+Enhancing Integrated Care brings teams together to share knowledge and implement integrated care approaches that help bolster social and healthcare systems, addressing hospital overcrowding.

 Illustration of three healthcare providers sitting at a table with bubbles containing a medical cross, outline of a head with a heart at the top and a house below them signifying integrated team-based care.